-List of Movies Like Fight Club + Quotes, Fight Club Summary
+A List of Movies Like Fight Club, Plus Fight Club Summary and Quotes

 This page will provide my personal list of incredible, surreal, philosophical movies like Fight Club.
 At the end of this list, I have included a Fight Club summary, some of my favorite Fight Club quotes, Fight Club clips, and Fight Club related links.

 When searching for movies like Fight Club, we must ask ourselves, “What, exactly, is Fight Club like?”
 There are many possible correct answers, only one of which is, “Fight Club is like the greatest movie ever made.”
 For me, Fight Club is essentially a movie that hammers at the very foundation of what it is to be human, especially for my own generation (formally known as Generation “We Are So Screwed”).
 Fight Club is existential, philosophical, a mind-trip, life-changing, pure art… the list goes on.
 Well, you get my point, I’m sure: I like Fight Club.
 If I were to tell you that I’ve seen it over twenty times, you might be inclined to promptly exit this page, as it must surely be the production of a lunatic.
 So I won’t tell you.

 Needless to say, if you choose to remain on this page, you will receive the best list of movies like Fight Club that the internet has to offer.
 All of these movies are deep, human, surreal, intellectually challenging, emotionally gripping, and artfully filmed.
 They have all had a major impact on my life, and I have watched them many times.
 So here is the list.